SetiQyu/Lab1-DECIDE/README.md

 3. Work on the branch and once "done" make sure it builds (run ./gradlew clean build, if windows ./gradlew.bat clean build)
 4. Make sure the tests pass when having ran ./gradlew clean build!
 5. Push up the changes to your branch and make a PR, do not merge until review has been done
-6. Always one commit per PR, commits can be squashed though in case there are more
+6. Always one commit per PR, commits can be squashed though in case there are several
 7. Commit message should be of the form: "feature/fix/doc/refactor: #issue-number Did the thing that makes the PR relevant"
+8. If your PR fixes an issue, make sure to [link the issue that you are fixing](https://docs.github.com/en/issues/tracking-your-work-with-issues/using-issues/linking-a-pull-request-to-an-issue)
 ## Statement of contributions
 * Leo Lundberg: FUV and corresponding tests
 * Alix Peigue: LIC 5-9 and corresponding tests